 After working with options, you need to install any removed parts, replace the cover, and reconnect any cables, including power cords and telephone lines.
 Also, depending on the option installed, you might need to update information in the Configuration/Setup Utility program.

 The following list is a quick reference to these procedures:

-- "Replacing the Cover and Connecting the Cables" on page 74 - "Updating the Computer Configuration" on page 76
+- "Replacing the Cover and Connecting the Cables" - "Updating the Computer Configuration" on page 62

 Replacing the Cover and Connecting the Cables